 It’s so simple I’ve never shared it, despite making it all the time.

-I use it as the basis of most of my gluten free dairy free sponge cakes, flavoured whatever way I like.
+I use it as the basis of most of my gluten free, dairy free sponge cakes, flavoured whatever way I like.
+If you’re interested to know more about that then head to my post called ‘The Secret To Great Gluten Free Cakes’

 It was all a little chaotic but it shows how easy it is to make if you need that little extra push to do it.